kencx/source/content/posts/sxkcd.md

          0     0%   100%    15.20MB   100%  runtime.main
 ```

-To optimize this, I decode the streamed JSON body instead of unmarshaling the
+To optimize this, I decode the JSON as a stream instead of reading the
 entire file at once:

 ```go